jaberg/scipy_proceedings/papers/brent_komer_hpsklearn/paper.rst

 This paper describes the usage and architecture of Hyperopt, for both sequential and parallel optimization of expensive functions.
-Hyperopt can in principle be used for any SMBO problem, but our development and testing efforts have been limited so far to the optimization of hyperparameters for deep neural networks [hp-dbn]_, convolutional neural networks for object recognition [hp-convnet]_, and algorithms within the sklearn library.[citationgoeshere]_
+Hyperopt can in principle be used for any SMBO problem, but our development and testing efforts have been limited so far to the optimization of hyperparameters for deep neural networks [hp-dbn]_, convolutional neural networks for object recognition [hp-convnet]_, and algorithms within the sklearn library.[sklearn-paper]_

 Getting Started with Hyperopt